 Whether you choose Google Pay or Samsung Pay is largely down to the device you have, and your personal preference.
 If you have a Samsung device, you can choose either system - for all other Android phones, you’ll need to use Google Pay.
 The functionality of the two systems is similar, so if you have a choice you might want to try both and see which user experience works best for you.

 Samsung Pay and Google Pay are similar in many ways, including the basic functionality: swipe your phone at the register to pay, but the main differences between the two are: Samsung Pay is available only on Samsung devices.
 You can use Google Pay only on terminals that accept contactless payments over NFC.

 Remember - it’s simple and fast to start using a TransferWise debit MasterCard with Google Pay.
-Get a free TransferWise account and start saving.
+Get a TransferWise account and start saving.